Ian makes landfall in southwest Florida as Category 4 hurricane

 WATCH LIVE | Ian makes landfall in southwest Florida as Category 4 hurricane

-Hurricane Ian made landfall in southwest Florida near Cayo Costa on Wednesday as a massive Category 4 storm.
+Hurricane Ian made landfall in southwest Florida near Cayo Costa on Wednesday as a catastrophic Category 4 storm.
+About 2.5 million people were ordered to evacuate southwest Florida before the storm hit the coast with maximum sustained winds of 150 mph (241 km/h).

 Cuban migrant boat sinks off Florida due to Hurricane Ian; 23 missing